wpernath/quarkus-worldtour/README.md

 }
 ```

 That's it.
 This is the entity.
-You don't have to specify getters and setters.
+You don't have to specify any getters and setters.

 ### Create a PersonResource.java
 Create a PersonResource, which listens on /persons and Consumes and Produces only JSON.